Double Storey Extension Cost

 You will need to have your new walls plastered, and you may then wish to bring in a decorator to add the finishing touches to your new rooms.

 Plastering, painting and decorating – A plasterer will likely quote for the entire job if all rooms need doing, which will be in the region of £700 for a double extension.
-A painter and decorator will charge around £400 per room; however, if multiple rooms need decorating how much you pay may drop as the labourer can work on multiple rooms concurrently.
+A painter and decorator will charge around £400 per room.
+However, how much you pay may drop if multiple rooms need decorating, as the labourer can work on multiple rooms concurrently.
 You also need to factor in the cost of the paint, so decorating a double extension may end up costing around £1,500.

 What Is Involved in Building a Double Storey Extension?